spinspire/training-content/README.md

 - Use `weight` field to control the order of modules within a category
 - Use `references` as appropriate
 - In general, make sure you review the existing modules, and follow the existing style in both content and code

+See the [Authoring Guide](src/course/authoring.md) for the style and structure of the content.

 ## How to code (for Static Site Generation)